IBC's Senior Singles Group

 Who: Senior Singles — all are welcome

-January–June we will explore six spiritual disciplines to help us grow in our walk with Christ.
-Each session includes a teaching, an opportunity for questions, and a time of fellowship and prayer, small group practice of that spiritual discipline.
+In this series we will explore six spiritual disciplines to help us grow in our walk with Christ.
+Each session includes a teaching, an opportunity for questions and a time of fellowship, prayer and small group practice of that spiritual disciplines.

 Schedule:

-- 1st meeting - What are the Spiritual Disciples and Why do we care about them?
+- January 15 - What are the Spiritual Disciples and Why do we care about them?

-- 4th Meeting - Bible Reading - Memorizing and Meditating on Scripture
+- April 16 - Bible Reading - Memorizing and Meditating on Scripture - Listen to audio of teaching HERE

 Even though evenings will be dark and cold, this is a warm opportunity to learn, share, and encourage one another on our faith journey.